 Asset Protection – The many asset protection strategies described above, along with others, such as purchasing annuities, pre-paying funeral costs or making home repairs, are excellent means not only to preserve Medicaid eligibility but also to protect the assets you have worked a lifetime to build, and to protect them from attack by creditors or civil money judgments.

 Revocable Living Trust – A revocable living trust offers many advantages to estate planning, such as avoiding probate and keeping the details of your estate confidential.
 Setting up a revocable living trust can also be a useful tool for guarding against the pressure of family members who sometimes try to take advantage of an elderly relative and exert undue influence over the estate.

 Guardianship – If a person is unable to care for oneself or provide for one’s own day-to-day personal needs, the court may appoint a person to assist the disabled person in performing these functions.
 All persons are presumed to be capable and competent, so establishing a guardianship requires going to court and proving that the person is incapacitated or unable to provide for one’s own day-to-day personal needs and in need of help.
 The court can establish a guardianship over the person or the person’s property, or both, depending upon the individual’s needs.
 When establishing a guardianship, the court will issue an order which sets out the terms and conditions of the appointment, including the scope of the guardian’s authority over a person’s medical needs or finances.

-Call McDonald Law Firm in Howard County to schedule a no obligation consultation regarding your elder law and long-term care needs
+Call McDonald Law Firm in Howard County to schedule a no obligation consultation regarding your Medicaid planning and long-term care needs

 McDonald Law Firm offers an initial consultation to prospective clients to discuss your elder law needs and how we can help.
 In Howard County and the surrounding Counties, call 443-741-1088 for assistance.